dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 ### The technology

 To enable rapid analysis,
-we wrote a python script to process the data as it streams the Nanopore sequencer.
+we wrote a python script to process the data as it streams from the Nanopore sequencer.
-By using information theory measures, we are able to the distribution of k-mers from the raw reads with the distribution from reference sequences.
+By using information theory measures, we are able to compare the distribution of k-mers from the raw reads with the distribution from reference sequences.
+This allows us to identify the virus subtype and to stop the sequencer before it is complete.
  Because the script has a simple text interface, it is able to run on remote computures, such as on the New Zealand scientific computing infrastructure (NESI).